- Types of experiential learning

 Carleton has created a list of definitions that reflect the different ways that you can implement experiential learning in courses and/or programs.
 These definitions have been informed by the Guiding Principles for Experiential Learning issued by the Ministry of Training, Colleges and Universities in September 2017.

 Experiential learning can take a wide variety of forms, and your learning environment may reflect a variation or combination of the definitions listed below.
+Note that capstone courses are categorized according to the dominant type of experiential learning.
+Learn more about experiential learning at Carleton.

 Involves, as a major course component, a process of substantial discovery, synthesis and/or application of information to solving a particular problem in an original way.
 The research process can be undertaken independently or in teams.